 In This Article

-As surprising as it may seem, the note of carrot, or rather carrot seeds, creates powdery facets with pretty woody, floral or even oriental scents.
+As unexpected as it may seem, the note of carrot, specifically carrot seeds, creates powdery facets with lovely woody, floral, or even oriental scents.
 Let's explore the fascinating world of carrot seeds in perfumery.

-Let's not forget that carrot seeds are above all very iridescent and go perfectly with beautiful floral scents such as Touch of Pink and Lacoste for Women by Lacoste, Hiris by Hermès or even The Rain by Miller Harris.
-Moreover, the so powdery facet of the carrot can be fully exploited by juices created around the iris such as Si Do by Reminiscence which exhales the fragrances of carrot married in base notes to white musks, iris and with vanilla or even I love carrots from Honoré des Prés which also mixes the carrot note with iris and vanilla but also with patchouli or orange.
+Carrot seeds also pair beautifully with floral scents like Touch of Pink and Lacoste for Women by Lacoste, Hiris by Hermès, or The Rain by Miller Harris.
+Moreover, the powdery facet of the carrot can be fully exploited by fragrances created around iris, such as Si Do by Reminiscence, which exudes the fragrances of carrot married in base notes to white musks, iris, and vanilla, or Honoré des Prés' I Love Carrots, which also blends the carrot note with iris, vanilla, patchouli, and orange.